FreeTAKTeam/openTAKpickList/README.md

 - [Hammer / ARIK](https://play.google.com/store/apps/details?id=com.atakmap.android.cot_utility.plugin&hl=en_CA&gl=US): HAMMER is an ATAK plugin that acts as a software modem and allows transmission/receipt of Cursor on Target (CoT) messages over voice communications.
 This means that two ATAK devices can communicate with each other over any voice-capable radio, e.g., commercial off the shelf walkie talkies.
 While it is anticipated that this will be extended in the near future, HAMMER currently supports sending and receiving CoT map markers, self-reported locations and chat messages.
 - [TAK Fowarder](https://github.com/paulmandal/atak-forwarder)
 - [CoT Generator Plugin](https://github.com/jonapoul/cotgenerator-plugin) (currently requires building and signing yourself)
+- [WASP](https://play.google.com/store/apps/details?id=com.atakmap.android.wasp.plugin&hl=en_CA&gl=US):  The Wide Area Search Plugin (WASP) is an ATAK plugin that helps coordinate and execute wide area search operations after a disaster, such as a hurricane or tornado.
+Teams conducting search and rescue operations can use WASP to view and share data with commanders and other responders, for efficient coordination and response planning.
+WASP set of icons to assess conditions of structurs and people in case of an emergency. can broadcast auomatically COTs

 NON AVAILABLE PLUGINS
 - ES Chat	creates a PTT button over the screen (no configuration?)